About

 MumRomany

-I have vivid memories of her frequently visiting a fascinating Romani woman by the name of Daisy who lived in a Vardo.
-There were others who lived near us that would visit her often.
+I have vivid memories of her frequently visiting a fascinating Romani woman who lived in a Vardo and there were other friends and neighbours of Romani descent that I recall would visit her.

-I visited Cornwall frequently during family vacations throughout my childhood and adolescence, falling in love with its ancient beauty.
-After leaving home, I continued to visit Cornwall whenever the opportunity arose until my eventual move here in 2008.
+I enjoyed family vacations in Cornwall during my childhood and adolescence.
+I fell in love with its ancient beauty and after leaving home, I visited Cornwall whenever the opportunity arose until my eventual move here in 2008.

-In young adulthood I avoided anything religious in reaction to the indoctrination of a strict ‘cultish’ organization since birth.
+I avoided religious groups in early adulthood in reaction to the indoctrination of a strict ‘cultish’ organization since birth.

-After my 30th year, I thought more about my own mortality and researched various spiritual paths from 1996.
-I experimented working with nature and later went on to work within Egyptian and Wiccan groups.
+After my 30th year, curiosity grew about my own mortality, so I set about researching various spiritual paths in 1996.
+I studied occult literature and experimented with working alone for a year and later became a member of Egyptian and Wiccan groups.

-I was initiated into the Alexandrian way, third in lineage from Alex and Maxine Sanders.
-I have worked psychically and trained in spirit mediumship since 1996.
-After years of development, I taught students within developmental spiritual groups.
+I was eventually initiated into the Alexandrian way, third in lineage from Alex and Maxine Sanders.
+I have worked psychically and was trained in spirit mediumship.
+After years of attending development groups, I taught students within my own spiritual developmental groups.

-The experience of raising two children to adulthood enabled me to assist clients who need guidance and advice concerning family difficulties.
+My past experience of raising a family enables me to assist clients who need guidance and advice with family difficulties.

-I attained a qualification in counselling with: Family Matters in 1993 assisting survivors of sexual abuse and domestic violence.
+In 1993, I also attained a qualification in counselling with: Family Matters assisting survivors of sexual abuse and domestic violence.

-I also have a Diploma in Crisis and Trauma Counselling from 2019 – my website is: Taking the Helm Counselling
+In 2019 I attained a Diploma in Crisis and Trauma Counselling – here is the website: Taking the Helm Counselling

-I have participated in campaigning work for an organization that exposes sexual and emotional abuse within religious organizations.
+I have participated in campaigning work with an organization that exposes sexual and emotional abuse within religious organizations.
 See: Silentlambs

-There is an updated Certificate with the Criminal Records Bureau dated 3rd March 2020 that is clear of any criminal records.
+I have an updated Certificate with the Disclosure and Barring Service dated 12th March 2025 that is clear of any criminal records.
 This is available for clients to view on request.

-It was not easy to relocate and begin a new life within a community and my journey has been an eventful one.
-I was fortunate to meet Cassandra Latham Jones through an unusual sequence of events.
+It is not easy to relocate and begin a new life within a community and my journey has certainly been an eventful one.
+I was however fortunate to meet Cassandra Latham Jones through an unusual sequence of events.

 BuryanBW

 I received tuition from Cassandra in her way of the Cunning/Folk Craft and we have worked together since 2009.
 I have been a resident of St Buryan village since 2010.
-It was in the Spring of 2021 that I received an Old Craft high level initiation.
+In the Spring of 2021 that I received an Old Craft high level initiation.

 In Memory of Clutterbuck April 2008 – February 2021